New Neighbourhood Groups

 Richmond/Delta/Ladner/White Rock/South Surrey – Drew and Lynn are helping to get this one going.
 It’s quite a large area, but just recently someone new to the church met Drew to discover they live fairly close to each other.

-East Vancouver – We have quite a few members in this area so expect something to happen soon.
+East Vancouver – We have quite a few members in this area so delighted they had their first potluck in February.
 If you’d like to host the first gathering, send a note or just announce it on the email list.
 Remember.
 Neighbours sometimes just invite a neighbour to drop in.
 So while we anticipate that most gatherings will be planned a week or more in advance; other events might be as spontaneous as someone posting something they’re attending and offering to meet up or possibly a ride.

 South Vancouver – Roughly south of 16th or so – Marpole, Oakridge, Kerrisdale, etc. This is the neighbourhood the church is in.
 Members here might propose an event for a neighbourhood small grant and host it at UCV.
 (Only individuals can propose, but a free space is entirely OK.)
 Here’s the link if you’d like to think about something like that.